Mobile home residents buy their park, protecting themselves from eviction

 RIOS: The people of Royal Crest packed into their community center, hugging and helping themselves to big platters of food.

-UNIDENTIFIED PERSON #2: My question is, how does it feel to be a billion-dollar industry?
+UNIDENTIFIED PERSON #2: My question is, how does it feel to beat a billion-dollar industry?

 RIOS: Rachel L'Heureux was at the party with her 90-year-old mother, who's lived here since the mid-1970s.
 L'Heureux says the purchase means her family will never have to worry about being forced to move.